xyzcc2007/Zheng-Zuo-OC-CLS/README.md

 ## Usage
 Before running the program, please ensure that the **library import paths** are consistent with the directory where your code is located.

-To make the calculation process clearer, the final multi-fusion version is presented in a formula-based form, but this may affect AUC and AUPRC.
+To make the calculation process clearer, the Signal-guided malignancy enhancement strategy is presented in a formula-based form in final_multimodal（最终方案）.py, but this may affect AUC and AUPRC.
 In practical use, it can be simplified as follows:

 has_signal = image_prob > 0.5 or protein_prob > 0.5
 if has_signal：
   threshold = 0.468 #（calculated X value）
 else：
   threshold = 0.5

 This code is simple, easy to maintain, and will not affect AUC or AUPRC.
 The specific x value can be referenced from the tables in my paper.